Edwinstowe Co-operative Society

 Birklands House 1988

-At the date of writing (July 2017), the Video – remember them? – shop is now a children’s clothes shop; the premises on the is a solicitor’s office; the building standing back is a crafting shop and the shop of M. Dovey at no. 25 is now Dudley Taylor Pharmacy.
+The shop is now an Estate Agent.
+At the back is a crafting shop and the shop of M. Dovey at no. 25 is now Dudley Taylor Pharmacy.

 Edwinstowe High Street 1930s